 Jesus is attentive to Peter and helps him put aside doubts and denials, and instructs him: “Feed my sheep… and follow me!”
 All of what Peter and the apostles do even to death — for the mission of Christ — rests on this profound love.

-So Jesus is attentive to the hungers of his apostles, disciples and all people in need — he sees with “enlightened eyes” the needs for everyday nourishment, the healing of wounds, and food for the soul.
+So Jesus is attentive to the hunger of his apostles, disciples, and all people in need — he sees with “enlightened eyes” the needs for everyday nourishment, the healing of wounds, and food for the soul.

 This brings me to my second theme of “attentiveness” and more directly Pope Francis’s most recent exhortation, very much in the news this week, entitled “The Joy of Love,” where he considers how the mission of Christ and the Church embraces families today.